Aliases for TNFAIP3 Gene

 GeneCards Summary for TNFAIP3 Gene

-TNFAIP3 (Tumor Necrosis Factor, Alpha-Induced Protein 3) is a Protein Coding gene.
-Diseases associated with TNFAIP3 include hodgkin lymphoma.
-Among its related pathways are NF-KappaB Family Pathway and Epstein-Barr virus infection.
-GO annotations related to this gene include ubiquitin-protein transferase activity and protease binding.
-An important paralog of this gene is ZRANB1.
+TNFAIP3 (TNF Alpha Induced Protein 3) is a Protein Coding gene.
+Diseases associated with TNFAIP3 include Autoinflammatory Syndrome, Familial, Behcet-Like and Primary Mediastinal B-Cell Lymphoma.
+Among its related pathways are Signaling by GPCR and TNF signaling.
+Gene Ontology (GO) annotations related to this gene include ligase activity and thiol-dependent ubiquitin-specific protease activity.
+An important paralog of this gene is OTUD7A.